tum-gis/DataGaga/README.md

 [issue section](https://github.com/tum-gis/mashup-data-source-service/issues),
 and perhaps we could define it for you!

-Otherwise if you are a power user, you can declare your own data source(s) in a JavaScript or TypeScript file.
+Otherwise if you are a power user, you can declare your own data source(s) in a TypeScript file.
-Have a look at our codes [here](src/ts/application) for JavaScript and [here](src/ts/application) for TypeScript.
+Have a look at our codes [here](src/ts/application).
 We are working on a more detailed documentation on this, so stay tuned!

 [comment]: <> (TODO Provide a more detailed documentation on how to declare own data sources.)